sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 ***(Premium only)***

-After all synonyms and inflections have been received, simply click on the ones you'd like to use.
+After all synonyms and inflections are received, just click on the ones you'd like to use.

-If you haven't used a synonym in your content yet, consider using it as it'll increase your chances on being found.
+If you haven't used a synonym in your content yet, consider using it as it will increase your chances of being found.

 [tsfep-image id="6"]